yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 -------------
 Register User
 -------------
-Using our client we can register a user.
+Using our client, we can register a user.
 Optionally, we can register an anonymous user and skip to logging in.

 If you have yet to do any configuration through the admin portal, you will by default be required to supply security questions.